-- a.
-Refunds will be paid in Australian dollars via bank transfer to the bank account number nominated by the student on the refund application form. - b.
+b.
 Refund to International banks will be made in the Australian currency where by student will receive refund amount equivalent to Australian Dollar exchange rate on the date of transfer.

-REFUND CIRCUMSTANCES REFUND OF FEES PAID REFUND OF MATERIAL FEES ENROLMENT FEE Withdrawal at least 8 weeks prior to agreed start date 100% 100% No refund Withdrawal less than 8 week prior to the agreed Start Date 80% 100% No refund Withdrawal after course start date No refund No refund No refund Course withdrawn by the College 100% 100% 100% Application rejected by the College 100% 100% 100% The course is not provided fully to the student because the College has a sanction imposed by a government Regulator Refund of unused portion of tuition fees for future terms No refund No refund Visa refused prior to course commencement Total amount of the pre-paid fees the BLC received for the course in respect of the student less the following amount: the lesser of: (a) 5% of the total amount of pre-paid fees that the provider received in respect of the student for the course before the default day; or (b) the sum of \$500.
-100% No refund Visa Extension is refused after commencement of studies due to not meeting visa requirement Refund of unused portion of tuition fees for future terms No refund No refund RPL fee No refund if' Statement of Attainment 'is provided No refund No refund Visa refused due to submission of fraudulent documents by or on behalf of the student No refund No refund No refund Withdraws from the course without notification or breaches their Visa conditions No refund No refund No refund Withdrawal after the agreed start date No refund No refund No refund Visa cancelled due to actions of the student No refund No refund No refund Student abandons the course No refund No refund No refund The College cancels an enrolment due to serious student misconduct No refund No refund No refund
+REFUND CIRCUMSTANCES REFUND OF FEES PAID REFUND OF MATERIAL FEES ENROLMENT FEE Withdrawal at least 8 weeks prior to agreed start date 100% 100% No refund Withdrawal less than 8 week prior to the agreed Start Date 80% 100% No refund Withdrawal after course start date No refund No refund No refund Course withdrawn by the College 100% 100% 100% Application rejected by the College 100% 100% 100% The course is not provided fully to the student because the College has a sanction imposed by a government regulator Refund of unused portion of tuition fees for future terms No refund No refund Visa refused prior to course commencement Total amount of the pre-paid fees the BLC received for the course in respect of the student less the following amount: the lesser of: (a) 5% of the total amount of pre-paid fees that the provider received in respect of the student for the course before the default day; or (b) the sum of \$500.
+Refund of unused portion of material fee No refund Visa Extension is refused after commencement of studies due to not meeting visa requirement Refund of unused portion of tuition fees for future terms No refund No refund RPL fee No refund if' Statement of Attainment 'is provided No refund No refund Visa refused due to submission of fraudulent documents by or on behalf of the student No refund No refund No refund Withdraws from the course without notification or breaches their Visa conditions No refund No refund No refund Withdrawal after the agreed start date No refund No refund No refund Visa cancelled due to actions of the student No refund No refund No refund Student abandons the course No refund No refund No refund The College cancels an enrolment due to serious student misconduct No refund No refund No refund